* UK media say BP, U.S. govt in talks to resume drilling

 "There is absolutely no such agreement nor would there be such an agreement" with BP to resume drilling, Salazar said at a briefing while visiting the Mexican capital.

-Salazar also condemned rig operator Transocean Ltd RIGN.VX(RIG.N) for granting bonuses based on what it said last week was an "exemplary" safety record in 2010, notwithstanding the deaths from rig blast.
+Salazar also condemned rig operator Transocean Ltd RIGN.VX(RIG.N) for granting bonuses based on what it said last week was an "exemplary" safety record in 2010, notwithstanding the rig blast that killed 11 workers.
 One of the leading members of a presidential panel on deepwater drilling said the firm "just doesn't get it".

 U.S. legal probes into the accident are ongoing, but a presidential commission earlier this year released a report blaming the disaster on systemic safety lapses and a series of mistakes made by BP and its contractors.

-Months after lifting a temporary ban on deepwater drilling, the bureau has begun approving permits for such activity, clearing less than a dozen wells in the past few weeks.
+Months after lifting a temporary ban on deepwater drilling, the bureau has begun approving permits for such activity, clearing more than a handful of projects in the past few weeks.

 BP is a partner in a well operated by Noble Energy (NBL.N), which received the first permit since the end of the ban.
 [ID:nN01172683]

 Last week, BP America CEO Lamar McKay said the company was "working constructively" with regulators to meet new rules.

 "We are encouraged by both verbal and written messages we have gotten from regulators," McKay had said.